SHSharkar/MCP-Mathematics/README.md

 ## Available MCP Tools

-MCP Mathematics gives you access to all its mathematical features through seven specialized tools, each designed for specific tasks and built for excellent performance:
+MCP Mathematics gives you access to all its mathematical features through 21 specialized tools, each designed for specific tasks and built for excellent performance:

 ### Core Calculation Tools